 ~ Dick Van Dyke Show (1961-1966)

-Confused by coffee?
-Sneered at by snobby barristas?
-Café au lait is made of brewed coffee and steamed milk with a 1:1 ratio, instead of espresso and milk (also, no foam as in a latté).
+when all you wanted was a cup of coffee, maybe a little milk, you have our caffeinated sympathy.
+Things are a bit confusing to be sure.
+Traditionally, café au lait is made of brewed coffee and steamed milk with a 1:1 ratio, instead of espresso and milk (also, no foam as in a latté).
 However, this distinction only exists in the US; in Europe, café au lait is made of espresso instead.
-Even more confused?
-American café au lait is often made using scalded, rather than steamed milk.
+And American café au lait is often made using scalded, rather than steamed milk.
 And in France, a distinction is made in serving style as well, with café au lait served French style in a white porcelain cup or bow, or Italian style in a glass.
-More coffee! ☕☕☕
+Confused?
+Time for a coffee break! ☕☕☕

 By designer Carol A.L.
 Martin, this tartan are the colours of a morning wake up call.